mui/mui-x/docs/data/charts/overview/overview.md

 To achieve this goal, the `@mui/x-charts` relies on three levels of customization:

-- _single components_ with nice default
+- _single components_ with nice defaults
 - extensive _configuration props_
 - subcomponents for _composition_